Jos-J/asteroid_game/ReadME.md

 # 🚀 Asteroid Typing Game

-A portfolio-ready full-stack project where a classic typing game meets modern web development.
+full-stack project where a classic typing game meets modern web development.
 This project demonstrates frontend game design, backend API development, and SQL database integration — making it an excellent showcase for employers or personal learning.

 ---

-## 🎮 Features
+### 🎮 Features
 - Words fall like asteroids — type them correctly to destroy them.
 - Shooting projectile effect when a word is destroyed.
 - Score tracking with a persistent leaderboard.